nodemcu/nodemcu-firmware/docs/modules/wifi.md

             - "AC-1D-1C-B1-0B-22"
             - "DE AD BE EF 7A C0"
         - "AcDc0123c0DE"
+    - `pmf` an optional setting to control whether Protected Management Frames are supported and/or required.
+One of:
+          - `wifi.sta.PMF_OFF`
+          - `wifi.sta.PMF_AVAILABLE`
+          - `wifi.sta.PMF_REQUIRED`.
+      Defaults to `wifi.sta.PMF_AVAILABLE`.
+PMF is required when joining to WPA3-Personal access points.

 - `save` Save station configuration to flash.
     - `true` configuration **will** be retained through power cycle.